MadBoulder/BetaLibrary/README.md

 <img src="/extras/preview.png" width="461" height="402">

+## About

+This project complements [MadBoulder](https://www.youtube.com/channel/UCX9ok0rHnvnENLSK7jdnXxA)'s beta video library and makes it easier to navigate through the available information.
+It is **NOT** a topo guide of bouldering areas and has no intention of becoming so.
+It is intended to be used along the bouldering guides of each area and its main goal is to simplify and ease the process of finding beta.

 ## Usage

 This project isn't hosted anywhere yet and hence it is not available through the web.

 To build it locally follow the next steps: